qt37t247/WGS-HPC-NUS/README.md

-# WGS bioinfo with NUS-HPC
+# WGS bioinfo with NUS-HPC/NSCC

 This repository includes example files for submitting tasks to NUS-HPC and NSCC (National Supercomupting Singapore).